 His research focuses on behavioral economics and the economics of education.
 In his dissertation he conducted field experiments in elementary and secondary schools to understand whether applying behavioral insights, e.g. non-monetary incentives or loss framing, in schools can motivate students to increase their academic performance.
 His current research focuses on the role and optimal design of student feedback in secondary schools.

 Klaus Wälde received his doctorate in economics from the University of Kiel in 1994.
 Prior to joining the faculty of Johannes Gutenberg University Mainz in 2009, he was a faculty member at the Universities of Glasgow, Würzburg, and Dresden.
 He has held visiting appointments inter alia at the World Bank and the European Commission.
-He currently also is an Extramural Fellow at the University of Louvain la Neuve, an Associate Editor of the Journal of Economics and a Research Fellow at CESifo and IZA.
+He is an Extramural Fellow at the University of Louvain la Neuve, an Associate Editor of the Journal of Economics and a Research Fellow at CESifo and IZA.
 He is also the liaison lecturer (Vertrauensdozent) of the Hans-Böckler-Stiftung.
-He completed a five-year research position at the Gutenberg Forschungskolleg Mainz in 2014 and is now back to normal teaching.
-He is married and the father of two cute girls.
+He completed a five-year research position at the Gutenberg Research College in 2014.
+Ever since the birth of his two daughters he has been wondering about how work-life-balance works.

 His research focuses on the analysis of labor markets using, inter alia, structural estimation methods, on emotional economics and Covid-19.
 His publications include "Optimal Saving under Poisson Uncertainty", Journal of Economic Theory, 1999; "Endogenous Growth Cycles", International Economic Review, 2005; "How Trade Unions Increase Welfare", (with A. Donado), Economic Journal, 2012; "Estimating Incentive and Welfare Effects of Non-Stationary Unemployment Benefits", (with A. Launov), International Economic Review, 2013; "The Employment Effect of Reforming a Public Employment Agency" (with A. Launov), European Economic Review, 2016; "Current Emotion Research in Economics" (with Agnes Moors), Emotion Review, 2017 and "Projecting the Spread of Covid-19 in Germany" (with Jean Roch Donsimoni, René Glawion and Bodo Plachter), German Economic Review, 2020.

 Constantin Weiser received his doctoral degree in economics from the University of Mainz in 2013.
 He studied Economics at the Universities of Mannheim and Mainz.